allyporwal/finishers-flask/README.md

 3. Further functionality for user profiles, such as being able to update passwords
 4. Incorporation of images to help add visual interest
 5. The admin user cannot currently delete exercises or finishers from the database, this will be updated in the future to give them more control
+6. Further tweaks to some of the functionality - for example, when a user clones a finisher it will, in future, also show the original in a link

 <hr>